nathanbirrell/natee.biz/resume.md

   About Me:
   </h3>

-  <p>Software Engineer with over ten years of experience, from some of Australia’s largest companies to small teams in fast-growing startups.</p>
+  <p>Software Engineer with over ten years of experience, from some of Australia’s largest companies to small teams in fast-growing startups.
+Currently living in Italy. </p>
-  <p>Currently motivated to continue developing my abilities in team leadership, beyond those of an individual contributor.
-Open-minded engineer who typically thrives in empowered, multidisciplinary teams with a strong sense of purpose.</p>
+  <p>Currently motivated to continue developing my abilities in software engineering and outside of it, be that in team leadership, solutions architecture or sales engineering.
+Open-minded engineer who typically thrives in empowered, multidisciplinary teams with a strong sense of purpose. </p>
-  <p>I also enjoy 🏄🏼‍♂️ surfing, 🚴🏼 bicycles and ☕️ espresso.</p>
+  <p>I also enjoy 🏄🏼‍♂️ surfing, 🚴🏼 bicycles and ☕️ espresso. </p>

 </div>
 <div>